drewarnett/adf4350-examples/README.md

 WARNING:  Take care interfacing the microcontroller to the ADF4350 due to likely differences in the digital signal voltage levels.
-It is almost certain that level shifting will have to be done.
+It is almost certain that level shifting will have to be done unless you choose a microcontroller that has the same digital signal voltage levels.
+We used an Uno clone that had a 3.3 V I/O option and avoided the need for extra level shifters.

 So far, these examples are very simplistic.
 With Analog Devices evaluation software, however, they may be all you need.
 More complicated examples will